leonwetzel/TAGtical-Insertion/README.md

 tags mentioned in [Abzianidze and Bos (2017)](https://www.aclweb.org/anthology/W17-6901.pdf) as the labels for the tokens.

-The script ``tagger.py`` offers the functionality to create a tagger model
+The script ``model_creator.py`` offers the functionality to create a tagger model.
+This tagger model essentially resembles a `spaCy` processing pipeline.
+The main difference with a default pipeline is that our pipeline only contains the NER step to perform the semantic tagging.
+More information on using processing pipelines can be found [here](https://spacy.io/usage/training).

+ A brand new model can be created by running `model_creator.py` from the module `tagtical_insertion.pipeline`.
+The script performs the extraction and preprocessing of the data from the .conll training file.
+  The model is conveniently stored in the `model` directory, part of the same `tagtical_insertion.pipeline` module as mentioned above.

 ## References